bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

 Restore files to different path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The restore location is determined by the :config:option:`dir/job/Where`\  setting of the restore job.
-In NDMP, this parameter works in a special manner, the prefix can be either ''relative'' to the filesystem or ''absolute''.
+In NDMP, this parameter works in a special manner, the prefix can be either "relative" to the filesystem or "absolute".
 If a prefix is set in form of a directory (like :file:`/bareos-restores`), it will be a relative prefix and will be added between the filesystem and the filename.
 This is needed to make sure that the data is restored in a different directory, but into the same filesystem.
 If the prefix is set with a leading caret (^), it will be an absolute prefix and will be put at the front of the restore path.
 This is needed if the restored data should be stored into a different filesystem.

 Example: